tremor-rs/tremor-www/docs/guides/metrics.md

 ### TDEngine

-Inlfux can be quickly be replaced by TDEngine, the only difference is that we need to change the `url` in the `http_client`
+TDEngine can quickly replace influx.
+The only difference is that we need to change the `url` in the `http_client`

 ```troy
   # define our http client